 Place the baked buckwheat breakfast muffins on a cooling rack and wait for a few hours to enjoy their best texture.

 These vegan blueberry muffins use almond flour to add a lighter texture to the muffins.

 You can’t make vegan muffins with 100% buckwheat flour, or the texture will be too dense and gummy.

 However, if you can’t have nuts, you can replace the almond flour with the same amount of:

 - Oat flour – look for gluten-free certified oats and blend them in a food processor to make your own flour.

 - Gluten-free flour blend – bob’s red mills 1:1 gluten-free flour mix works very well here.

 - Spelt flour – this is not gluten-free, so not recommended if you want to keep the recipe without gluten.

-I have plenty others delicious vegan gluten-free baking recipes for you to try, below are my favorites:
+I have plenty of other delicious vegan, gluten-free baking recipes for you.
+Below are my favorites: